 Even before you have new joiners starting at your company it’s beneficial to outline your expectations for communication so everyone is on the same page from the beginning.
 Would you like morning standups?
 Are all meetings mandatory, or can they be skipped if irrelevant?
 Do you encourage informal meetings, virtual lunches and celebrations?
 Let people know before they start about how people are already communicating company wide and it will make the process a lot smoother when they jump on the wagon.

 From first hand experience, I can tell you how lovely it is to get an introduction email from your manager in the few days before you start a new job.
 It makes employees feel valued even before they step through the zoom meeting doors.
 Sending a culture deck is a really good way to give new employees a sense of the atmosphere and environment they can expect.

-This document should clearly outline the company culture, values and expectations.
+This document should clearly outline the remote culture, values and expectations.
 It should be a document you’re really proud of, because it highlights all the best parts of being part of your team, so why not go public?
 Make it available for everyone to see how cool working for you is, which will also encourage more applications for new positions.

 Your culture deck should be revised and updated regularly as your team grows and adapts.
 If a value isn’t so important anymore, then change it.
 If you open up a ‘no-door-policy’ where all team members are available to everyone, then highlight that as soon as possible.
 Whether you like it or not, your company is going to have culture, so encourage a great one!

 Don’t just go straight into business, especially if it’s the start of the week or the first meeting of the day, set aside some minutes to chat about the weekend or the weather, if they have plans after work or watched something binge-worthy on Netflix.
 This creates a trusting and engaging environment for relationships to flourish.
 You want your team members to feel like their general well being and personality is valued, not just their 9-5 work.